List of Mad Men characters: Ted Chaough

 In the season 6 finale, Peggy ensures Ted sees her leaving early for a date in a provocative ensemble, and he camps out at her door until she returns.
 He professes his love for her, they sleep together, and he makes plans to leave his family for her.
 By morning, Ted has lost his resolve and pleads with Don to send him to California to work the new Sunkist account for SC&P so that he can stop himself from destroying his family.
 Don agrees, and Ted says goodbye to a devastated Peggy.

 Ted spends the first part of Season 7 completely adrift in California, badly missing New York and mostly ignored as an impotent figurehead in an office where the work that is getting done is entirely due to Pete's efforts.
 He hits rock bottom when flying Sunkist executives to a meeting, briefly turning off the engine as he considers crashing the plane before changing his mind.
 He is not bothered by Sunkist's dismay, telling Jim Cutler, his partner from CGC, that he wants to be bought out of his SC&P partnership share, and he plans to vote for Jim's plan to fire Don over the nebulous breach of Don's contract.
 However, the combination of the huge windfall from Roger's McCann buyout offer and Don's pledge that Ted can come back East and simply do the hands-on work leads him to approve the sale.
-Ted reveals to Don late in Season 7 that he has divorced his wife and begun dating his former college girlfriend.
+Ted is much happier being able to stick to creative work only and admits his feelings for Peggy were a mistake.
+Ted reveals to Don late in Season 7 that he has divorced his wife, who decided to remain in California, and begun dating his former college girlfriend.

 Ted is last seen in the 12th episode of Season 7, "Lost Horizon".
 SC&P has been absorbed by McCann Erickson, and Ted and Don are attending a meeting for Miller Beer with at least a dozen other McCann Creative Directors.
 When Don wanders out in the middle of an important meeting, Ted smiles to himself.